-The Collegiate Academy of Birdville shall scale up to serve students in grades 9 - 12 and shall target and enroll students who are at-risk of dropping out of school and who might not otherwise go to college.
-While any 8th grade student in Birdville ISD may apply for admission, the Collegiate Academy of Birdville will implement recruitment and enrollment processes which shall identify, recruit, and enroll the subpopulations of at-risk students including, but not limited to, students who are of limited English proficiency, students with disabilities, or students who have failed a state administered assessment.
+A significant part of our mission is to enroll students who are at-risk of dropping out of school and who might not otherwise go to college.
+While any 8th grade student may apply for admission, the Collegiate Academy of Birdville implements recruitment and enrollment processes which identify, recruit, and enroll the subpopulations of at-risk students including, but not limited to, students who are of limited English proficiency, students with disabilities, and students who have failed a state-administered assessment.

-Enrollment decisions shall not be based on state assessment scores, discipline history, teacher recommendation, parent or student essays, minimum grade point average (GPA) or other criteria that create barriers for student enrollment.
+Enrollment decisions are not based on state assessment scores, discipline history, teacher recommendation, parent or student essays, minimum grade point average (GPA) or other criteria that create barriers to student enrollment.

-The Collegiate Academy of Birdville shall identify, recruit, and enroll subpopulations of students who are historically underrepresented in college courses (e.g. first generation college goers, students of low socioeconomic status, African American, Hispanic, Native Americans).
+The Collegiate Academy of Birdville (CAB) also identifies, recruits, and enrolls subpopulations of students who are historically underrepresented in college enrollment (e.g. first generation college goers, students receiving free or reduced lunch, African Americans, Hispanics, Native Americans).